patagonaa/solar-system/README.md

 However, as it turns out, the new (2023?) lineup of BMS from DALY (H/K/M/S series) use another communication protocol.
 This new protocol is called "Modbus" internally in the PC software and looks just like regular Modbus.

-After some messing around with Modbus software and not getting it to work, I figured out that _the reply from the BMS has a different device id than the request_, which makes it completely incompatible with all available Modbus software / libraries, so custom software has to be written _again_.
+After some messing around with Modbus software and not getting it to work, I figured out that _the reply from the BMS has a different device id than the request_, which makes it completely incompatible with all available Modbus software / libraries, so custom software had to be written _again_ (see [above](#protocol)).